- Home

 In Deals Rummy, the points value is set in chips in the game.
 The winner who collects the chips from their defeated opponent will get a sum equal to the amount of the chips collected.

 For example: If there are 6 players at a table and player 1 wins - 20 + 10 + 35 + 40 + 30 chips from the other players.
 Then he has won a total of 135 chips.
 If the value of each chip is predetermined at ₹1.
-Then he will get ₹135 as cash winnings minus the platform fees.
+Then he will get ₹135 as cash winnings minus the platform charge.

 Indian Rummy Tournaments on Rummyprime: